SimonMaracine/checkers-engine/engine/protocol.md

 The string of a command can contain arbitrary whitespace around tokens.

-If a received command is invalid in any way, it should be ignored completely and the receiver should respond with the message "ERRORCOMMAND".
+If a received command is invalid in any way, it should be ignored completely and the receiver may respond with the message "WARNING".

 Positions and moves are encoded as FEN strings using the Portable Draughts Notation format.